-Coming into effect in 2020, the California Consumer Privacy Act will impose significant privacy requirements on any business conducting business in California or gathering data on California residents.
-Dorsey’s expert privacy team has already begun to assist clients in developing their internal privacy practices and external privacy policies so that they will be ready for compliance on day 1 of the CCPA’s term.
+The California Consumer Privacy Act imposes significant privacy requirements on any business conducting business in California or gathering data on California residents.
+Dorsey’s expert privacy team has assisted numerous clients in developing their internal privacy practices and external privacy policies, agreements, and notices required by the CCPA.

 Businesses that collect the personal information of California residents, and additionally either: (a) exceed $25 million in annual gross revenue, or (b) buy, receive, sell, or share (for commercial purposes) the personal information of 50,000 or more consumers, households, or devices per year, or (c) derive at least 50% of their annual revenue through sharing of personal consumer information.
 The CCPA also applies to entities that control or are controlled by such businesses, and share a common name, service mark, or trademark.